nameer-rizvi/spa_boilerplate/README.md

 ## conception

-This app was built following the instructions from [webpack's official guides](https://webpack.js.org/guides/) as well as a personal preference for folder structure.
+This app was built following instructions from [webpack's official guides](https://webpack.js.org/guides/) as well as a personal preference for folder structure.

 The chapters most thoroughly covered in this version are: